The best Linux distros for small businesses provide a simple, secure and stable platform to power your SMB servers and more.

 One of Ubuntu's strongest features is the level of support it benefits from.
 The vast user base means there's a raft of technical documentation available, and its generous community has answered just about every question you might have.

 Ubuntu is released twice a year in April and October.
-The April releases are tagged LTS which stands for Long Term Support, and unlike the versions released in the autumn, these are maintained for five years.
-With Ubuntu 16.04 LTS, you're covered until 2021, which is a great advantage for long-term stability.
+The April releases, after every two years, are tagged LTS which stands for Long Term Support, and unlike the regular release, the LTS releases are maintained for five years.